mdda/deep-learning-workshop/ideas.md

         -  Iterative improvement (easiest to implement)
         -  Adversarial improvement (pretty exciting)
         -  Evolutionary-style improvement (combo-deal for teaching)
+      - fasttext2 is apparently quite an improvement
+        -  Potential to replace GloVe in workshop notebooks
+      - If multi-language, need to make sure that fonts + IME are installed

   - Speech Generation
     + r9k9 has a nice page of speech-related stuff, but perhaps it's too specific